European Commission calls on Romania to halt judicial overhaul

 “Bucharest should use the opportunity of its presidency to lead on good governance and start by implementing reforms that strengthen the rule of law at home,” said Ska Keller, a German EU lawmaker who leads the Greens in the parliament.

-Reporting by Richard Lough, writing by Robin Emmott, Editing by Catherine Evans
+Reporting by Richard Lough in Strasbourg and Luiza Ilie in Bucharest; Writing by Robin Emmott; Editing by Matthew Mpoke Bigg